p15baka1/gr/_biography/Eric-Migicovsky.md

 ---
 author: p15baka1
 title: "Eric Migicovsky"
-caption: "Eric Migicovsky is an American entrepreneur, engineer, and Visiting Partner at Ycombinator.com.
-He is the original founder of Pebble, which became the most successful project in Kickstarter's history and was recently acquired by Fitbit."
+caption: "Eric Migicovsky is the original founder of Pebble, which became the most successful project in Kickstarter's history and was recently acquired by Fitbit."
 categories:
   - biography
   - definition